 In Anne Frank: The Diary of a Young Girl, released by her father and published after her death, she wrote, “Where there’s hope, there’s life.
 It fills us with fresh courage and makes us strong again.”
 Anne’s words continue to inspire generations of individuals who have lost hope and yearn for reassurance.

 There is an indomitable spirit that burns within us and yearns to be reignited – especially during difficult times.
 The brightest inspirational words are often composed by individuals experiencing failure, desperation, or hardship.

 Senator Edward Kennedy delivered his most powerful speech when he lost his party’s support for the presidential nomination in 1980.
 As he rallied support for the Democratic nominee, Jimmy Carter, he said, “The work goes on, the cause endures, the hope still lives, and the dreams shall never die.”

-Allow these inspirational quotations to rekindle your spirit when you most need to experience hope:
+I hope these inspirational quotations rekindle your spirit when you most need to experience hope:

 Faith is taking the first step even when you don’t see the whole staircase. – Martin Luther King, Jr.

 Hope sees the invisible, feels the intangible, and achieves the impossible. – Helen Keller

 Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow. – Melody Beattie